 The news was alleged to mislead people who were tracking Bose’s whereabouts.
 But, the real event that happened to Bose is unknown until now.
 Some believed that he went to Las Vegas and became a gambler as a new alias.
-Some people even claimed that he owned a casino there and has influenced the poker game community like idn poker online had.
+Some people even claimed that he owned a casino there and has influenced the poker game community in USA.

 3. British troops at Auschwitz